felixbeer/wrist-aid/README.md

 ## HTTP Api

 You can find the swagger documentation of the http endpoint on `localhost:3000/api/swagger` after you started the server.

-## Start the server

-To start the server you basically have to move into the `backend` folder and run the `npm run start:dev` command.
-(Maybe you have to run `npm install` to install the required packages)